Skriv ut Lukk vindu

 Exchange possibilities

-It is possible to study parts of the master program at other universities.
-An individual plan must in this case be made in accordance with the program leader.
+It is possible to study parts of the master’s program at another university.
+An individual plan must in this case be made in accordance with the academic program leader.

 Job prospectives

-You can work in development, construction, research, environmental surveillance, data technology, electrical supply and instrumentation.
-Employers are often in the process industry and the power sector.
+With a Master in Electrical Engineering, you can work in development, construction, research, environmental surveillance, data technology, electrical supply and instrumentation.
+Employers are often in the supplier industry, power sector and maritime sector, although the education is relevant for most uses of electricity.

 With a growing focus on the development of sustainable and renewable energy production, electric energy will play a key role in many new energy-intensive areas of our society.
 We see it in transport, on land, sea and in the air as an exciting development area.
 The electrical engineer will play a central role in the renewable energy community of the future.